 - Cost: $450.
 Accommodation is not provided.

-Located in Mysore and run by the revered guru Sri Krishna Pattabhi Jois, who's been teaching yoga there since the 1930's, the Ashtanga Institute offers ongoing intensive ashtanga yoga classes
+Located in Mysore and run by descendents of the revered guru Sri Krishna Pattabhi Jois, who'd been teaching yoga there since the 1930's before his death in 2009, the Ashtanga Institute offers ongoing intensive ashtanga yoga classes

 throughout the year.
 The classes are for serious students only, and places are much sought after.
 It's necessary to apply at least two months in advance.
 Accommodation isn't provided but there's plenty to be found close by.